 The Department of Mechanical Engineering has a world-class group of researchers in vibrations, acoustics and fluid-structure interaction.
-The group is led by Three Chair Professors and Prof. Legrand: Marco Amabili (Canada Research Chair - Tier 1 in Vibrations and Fluid-Structure Interaction), Luc Mongeau (Canada Research Chair - Tier 1 in Flow Induced Sound and Vibration), Michael Paidoussis (Thomas Workman Emeritus Professor) and Mathias Legrand (Structural Dynamics and Vibration).
+The group is led by Professor Luc Mongeau (Canada Research Chair - Tier 1 in Flow Induced Sound and Vibration), Professor Marco Amabili (Canada Research Chair - Tier 1 in Vibrations and Fluid-Structure Interaction), Professor Mathias Legrand (Structural Dynamics and Vibration), and Professor Michael Paidoussis (Thomas Workman Emeritus Professor).

-The group is conducting innovative research and workshops experimentally, computationally and theoretically on versatile topics in nonlinear vibrations, nonlinear dynamics of slender structures, fluid-structure interaction, nonlinear rotordynamics, bladed disks, flow-induced vibrations, thermoacoustics, biomechanical applications and many more.
+This research group conducts experimental, computational, and theorectical research and workshops on topics, such as nonlinear vibrations, nonlinear dynamics of slender structures, fluid-structure interaction, nonlinear rotordynamics, bladed disks, flow-induced vibrations, thermoacoustics, and biomechanical applications.

 Primary Academic Faculty